abhijitpai000/retail_summer_sales/report/README.md

+# Final Report:
-# E-commerce Summer Clothes Sales
+# E-commerce Summer Sales: How well a product likely to sell.

 **Overview :**

 Developed an Interpretable ML model to understand how well a product published on the E-Commerce platform Wish is going to sell.
 In this study, I extracted 10 significant features out of 43 provided in the dataset and trained a Linear Regression model that predicts "units_sold" of products.

-**Findings:**
+**Evaluation Metrics:** Mean absolute error and R-Squared score.

+## Findings:

-Based on the model, It is observed that out of the 10 features, products marked rating 3 and 5 have a significant positive impact on sales, followed by merchants who used ad boosts, their total rating count, discount percent on the product, with a retail price of the product having a significant negative impact.
+It is observed that out of the 10 features, products marked rating 3 and 5 have a significant positive impact on sales, followed by merchants who used ad boosts, their total rating count, discount percent on the product, with a retail price of the product having a significant negative impact.

 **Sales Estimator Equation:**

-**Evaluation Metrics:** Mean absolute error and R-Squared score.

 **units_sold** = *(uses_ad_boosts x 642.80) + (rating_three_count x 15.06) + (rating_five_count x 3.33) +
                  (merchant_rating_count x 0.003) + (product_id x -0.850) + (discount x -1.73) +